brnvr/SharpPath/README.md

 - It must be taken into consideration that if an object has finished following its current path and there are no avalaible cores to process a new path, it will be standing still until a core is made avaliable.
 The game won't freeze, but this may affect gameplay in some situations.

+- It's still only built for Windows, but that can change soon.

 ## Use

 Build a grid and add obstacles: